 The Board records its appreciation of their distinguished and dedicated guidance andvaluable contribution for the development and growth of the Company during their tenure ofoffice.

 Industrial relations are cordial and your Directors appreciate the co-operationextended by the employees.

-Pursuant to the provisions of Section 148 of the Companies Act 2013 read with theCompanies (Cost Records and Audit) Amendment Rules 2014 the Board of Directors on therecommendation of the Audit Committee has appointed Sri.
-G. Sivagurunathan CostAccountant as the Cost Auditor of the Company for the financial year2017-18.
+Pursuant to provisions of Section 148 of the Companies Act 2013 read with theCompanies (Cost Records and Audit) Amendment Rules 2014 the Board of Directors on therecommendation of the Audit Committee has appointed Sri.
+G. Sivagurunathan CostAccountant as the Cost Auditor of the Company for the financial year 2020-21.